-As an online university, Northcentral University uses the total program tuition cost (which includes registration and graduation fees; and dissertation fees for doctoral students; plus the one-time per program Learning Management Fee) in its estimated cost of attendance calculation.
+As an online university, Northcentral University uses the total program tuition cost (which includes registration and graduation fees; and dissertation fees for doctoral students; plus the one-time per program Learning Management Fee and a Course Materials Fee charged with each course) in its estimated cost of attendance calculation.
 Non-institutional grants and scholarships, Northcentral University affiliation preferred tuition rates, or any other forms of tuition reduction will affect the estimated cost of attendance calculation.
-Northcentral University does not include the room, board, textbook costs, transportation, childcare, or personal expenses in its calculation of the estimated cost of attendance.
+Northcentral University does not include the room, board, transportation, childcare, or personal expenses in its calculation of the estimated program costs below.

-NOTE: The following course and program costs are effective for new and re-entering students beginning courses on or after October 5, 2015.
+NOTE: The following course and program costs are effective for new and re-entering students beginning courses on or after November 7, 2016.